-Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency regulations is published on the Council website.
-Risk is tolerable.
-32. Changed financial regulation L A Changes to requirements are published in the Annual Accountability for Local Councils - a Practitioners' Guide (England) issued by the Joint Practitioners Advisory Group (JPAG).
+Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency 32.
+Changed financial regulation L А Changes to requirements are published in the Annual Accountability for Local Councils - a Practitioners' Guide (England) issued by the Joint Practitioners Advisory Group (JPAG).
 Such changes are managed by the RFO and audited by independent internal auditors 33.
-Loss of records L А Office 365 for business is used with 1TB of cloud storage.
+Loss of records L Α Office 365 for business is used with 1TB of cloud storage.
 Personal records kept securely within locked filing cabinet - not for public records.
 RFO 34.
-Access to bank records L A Controls are set for access to the Council's bank accounts and ability to access records.
+Access to bank records L Α Controls are set for access to the Council's bank accounts and ability to access records.
 Internet Banking controls in form of Internet Banking Policy covers the functioning of the operation of internet banking.
 RFO to create payment with two signatories to authorise.
-35. Internet Banking L А Council operated accounts and access to online bank statements by the RFO.
+35. Internet Banking L Α Council operated accounts and access to online bank statements by the RFO.
 Internet access limited by passwords - renewed on an annual basis RFO 36.
 Transfer between accounts held by Council L A The RFO manages the bank accounts through internal transfers to maximise interest .
 RFO & Member VAT 37.
-Maintain records and claim refunds within set time limits L A Under current HMRC legislation, the PC is able to reclaim all VAT paid on goods and services at the relevant rate.
+Maintain records and claim refunds within set time limits L А Under current HMRC legislation, the PC is able to reclaim all VAT paid on goods and services at the relevant rate.
 The Clerk calculates the VAT paid by analysing all invoices using the PC's accounting model and retains all VAT receipts with PC records for HMRC inspection.
 The Clerk makes VAT refund claims to HMRC annually in order to recover the tax paid and all claims against invoices are fully and independently audited each year.
 Existing procedure are deemed adequate.
 Risk is tolerable.
 38. VAT analysis M Α VAT is reported separately on management reports RFO verify 39.
-Charged on purchases L А VAT percentage is automatically checked by the cash book model RFO verify 40.
+Charged on purchases L Α VAT percentage is automatically checked by the cash book model RFO verify 40.
 Claimed within time limits M Α Agree returns submitted RFO verify Reserves - General 41.
 Adequacy L A Analysis of General and Earmarked Reserves reviewed by Finance and General Purpose Committee with recommendations submitted to full Council.
 Budget prepared during November and December and approved by full Council in January.
 Budget process allows comparison's with previous, current and future years.
 RFO opinion.
 3 year plan Reserves - Earmarked 42.
-Adequacy L А Consider at Budget and review of final accounts WMPC have a series of earmarked reserves which are be assessed against the projects or risks they are intended to support or mitigate.
+Adequacy L A Consider at Budget and review of final accounts WMPC have a series of earmarked reserves which are be assessed against the projects or risks they are intended to support or mitigate.
+Level of reserves to be considered at Budget setting by the finance and General Purpose Committee prior to year end.
 RFO opinion